DanAcosta16/pokerAI/README.md

 # 1: Running the Program

 To run the program, run launch.py.
-It will run the necessary files to launch Poker.py
+It will ensure the virtual environment is installed and launch Poker.py in it

-***

 # 2: File Descriptions